Part of being a private investigator is telling people things they don’t really want to hear. Sometimes that includes hourly rates.

 This does a few things.
 It helps demystify the PI process by outlining what we do and how we go about it.
-And it shows a client where their money is going, and most importantly that none of it is “wasted.”
+And it shows a client where their money is going, and most importantly that none of it is wasted.

-- Case Recommendation
+- Case Recommendation – What to do

-- Primary Investigation Service
+- Primary Investigation Service – Surveillance (example)

-- Secondary Investigation Service
+- Secondary Investigation Service – Background Check (example)

 Client: How much does an investigation cost?

 Investigator: “Every investigation is going to be different based on your specific needs.
 We start by conducting a preliminary investigation to help us determine and warrant the need for a full scale investigation – this will help you save time and money.
 During our preliminary services, we conduct a background check on the subject of our investigation.
 This check includes a basic social media scrub and gives us 4 hours of active on-the-spot physical surveillance at a time when we feel we’re going to be the most successful – we call this, an Activity Check, how active is our target?
 Based on the findings of our preliminary investigation, we can make a determination on whether or not additional surveillance, and services, are required to find the results you need.
 You’ll receive an investigative report, our video and findings, along with an investigative recommendation on what you need to do in order to gain leverage in court.
 This will take us about a week – from start to finish – and it’ll cost a total of $500.
 How does that sound like to you?”